ATD Tackles Adaptation to Climate Change for Dairies

 Benefits of Step 2

-• TDS and Ammonia capture and concentration improves placement accuracy, reduces application costs and increases sales value.
+• TDS and Ammonia capture and concentration in a liquid improves placement and timing accuracy, reduces application costs and increases sales value.

 • Reduces demand on aquifer by up to 60%.

-• Irrigation volume is increased if surface water can be captured off-season to supplement reservoir contents.
+• Irrigation volume is increased if surface water can be captured off-season to supplement lagoon contents.

 • Potential recovery of some investment by sale of recycled water to unlicensed neighbor.